cakira/subtaskwarrior/README.md

 command line interface.

-There is an [open issue on Taskwarrior](https://github.com/GothenburgBitFactory/taskwarrior/issues/2279) asking for subtasks, but as of May 15th 2022 no real progress in that issue has been made.
+There is an [open issue on Taskwarrior](https://github.com/GothenburgBitFactory/taskwarrior/issues/2279) asking for subtasks, but as of May 15th 2022 no real progress has been made on that issue.

 I'm just a user of taskwarrior and not affiliated with its developers in any way.